The best towns and villages in Tenerife

 La Orotava

-To give you an idea, La Orotava’s historic center is gorgeous, with typical houses featuring wooden balconies, cobbled and flowered streets, and views over the valley and the ocean since it’s on higher ground.
-On site, I recommend going to the Jardines Victoria, which are very pretty and lush.
-I think La Orotava really reflects the charm of the island’s north while being much less touristy than La Laguna.
-We were relaxed there and had a great time!
+La Orotava’s historic center is beautiful, with traditional houses and wooden balconies, cobbled streets lined with flowers, and elevated views across the valley toward the ocean.
+While you’re there, I recommend visiting the lush Jardines Victoria.
+La Orotava captures the charm of northern Tenerife while feeling much less touristy than La Laguna.
+We felt completely at ease and had a wonderful time.

 Where to sleep nearby?
 Hotel Rural Victoria - La Orotava: A charming hotel in a 16th-century mansion in the heart of La Orotava, featuring a Canarian patio, great breakfast, and attentive service — a truly lovely option!